 The day you think you’ve maximized your knowledge in a position means you’re not learning anymore.

-Any individual, when you stop learning, you’re no longer growing to your maximum potential.
+When you stop learning, you’re no longer growing to your maximum potential.
 You need to take on new challenges.
 My habits and my determination have helped me earn trust and respect from my associates and peers.
 I have put in the work to become an expert and a leader in my industry.

 What does your team do differently?

 Teamwork is a large part of our success.
-We like to bring a high level of collaboration and build on each other’s strengths.
-Product managers and technology members typically work in silos given the nature of the product and solutions/system they own.
+Today, I oversee nearly 1,000 associates combined across the U.S. and overseas.
+We work with a high level of collaboration and build on each other’s strengths.
+Product managers, Operations and technology members typically work in silos given the nature of the functions my team owns.
 Our team, however, makes time to learn from each other and assist one another to drive results.

-I’m a very open person, and there are many times that I’m direct in explaining my vision and agenda for our team.
+I’m a very open person, and there are many times when I’m direct in explaining my vision and agenda for our team.
 At the same time, though, I value the opinions of and feedback from my team.
 They make me a better leader every day.

 Why is it important for women to have leadership positions?

-Diversity in any industry or work environment is important.
-It’s crucial that you are bringing an array of perspectives and ideas to everything that you do; otherwise, experiences and outputs are going to be boring and likely lacking critical insights.
-Having people who can challenge the status quo makes for the best results in any situation.
+It’s crucial to bring an array of perspectives and ideas to everything that you do; otherwise, outputs are going to be standard, unoriginal, and likely lacking critical insights.
+Having people who can challenge the status quo creates the best results in any situation.

 What would you say to teenage girls and women interested in a career in banking and how to progress higher on the corporate ladder into leadership?

 The first thing I would say is that bankers are fun!
-Many people think the industry is dull but our industry and other professional services industries like engineering and accounting are growing and becoming more popular among women, which is fantastic to see.
+Many people think the industry is dull but our industry and other professional services industries, like engineering and accounting, are growing and becoming more popular among women, which is fantastic to see.

 How do you like to get involved with your industry and give back to your communities?